 If you or a household member stop working during the 26 week period, please tell us as soon as possible.
 This allows us to reassess your rental subsidy correctly and ensure that you pay the correct rent.

 Will my lease end if I start work?

 No matter how much you earn, your lease will continue until its end date.
 Before your lease ends, we will review your income.

-For more information call the Housing Contact Centre or visit your local FACS Housing office.
+For more information call the Housing Contact Centre or visit your local DCJ Housing office.